Division of Investment Management:

 Additional frequently asked questions about Form ADV and IARD can be found here: https://www.sec.gov/divisions/investment/iard/iardfaq.shtml.

 A “mid-sized adviser” is an investment adviser that has between $25 million and $100 million of assets under management.

 Are mid-sized advisers required to register with the Securities and Exchange Commission?

 After July 21, 2011, a mid-sized adviser must register with the Securities and Exchange Commission if it:

 - is not required to be registered as an adviser with the state securities authority in the state where it maintains its principal office and place of business; or

 - is not subject to examination as an adviser by the state where it maintains its principal office and place of business.

 A mid-sized adviser that does not meet either one of these two requirements is prohibited from registering as an adviser with the Commission after July 21, 2011, but will have to register with the state securities authorities.
 There are a few exceptions to the general prohibition from SEC registration in rule 203A-2, such as for certain multi-state investment advisers and pension consultants.
 In addition, a mid-sized adviser that is required to register with the SEC, may elect to not register if it can rely on an exemption from registration, such as those for certain advisers to private funds.

 In which states would a mid-sized adviser not be “subject to examination” by the state securities authority?

-A mid-sized adviser with its principal office and place of business in either of those states is not “subject to examination” by the state securities authority and would have to register with the SEC.
+A mid-sized adviser with its principal office and place of business in New York is not “subject to examination” by the New York state securities authority and would have to register with the SEC.
 A mid-sized adviser with its principal office and place of business in any other state is “subject to examination.”
 This information will be updated promptly upon notification by a state securities authority of any change to examination status.